-B. How Must the Disclaimer Appear?
+B. How Must the Disclaimer Disclosure Appear?

-Disclaimers on political ads must be shown clearly clear and conspicuous so they may be easily understood by the public.
-Written disclaimers must be printed clearly and legibly.
-Spoken disclaimers must be clearly audible and intelligible.
-Disclaimers must also be written or spoken in the same language used in the advertisement.
-The charts on the following pages specify requirements for color contrast, print font size, placement location, and the amount of time the disclaimer is required to appear on screen.
+Disclaimers Disclosures on political ads must be shown clearly so they may be easily understood by the public.
+Written disclaimers disclosures must be printed clearly and legibly.
+Spoken disclaimers disclosures must be clearly audible and intelligible.
+Disclaimers Disclosures must also be written or spoken in the same language used in the advertisement.
+The charts on the following pages specify additional requirements for color contrast, print font size, placement location, and the amount of time the disclaimer disclosure is required to appear on screen.

-C. Advertisement Disclaimers for Communications by Candidate Committees for their own Election
+C. Advertisement Disclaimers Disclosures for Communications by Candidate Committees for their own Election

-The disclaimer on a communication made by a candidate's committee for his or her own election must include "paid for by [committee name]," unless otherwise noted in the chart below.
+The disclaimer disclosure on a communication made by a candidate's committee for his or her own election must include "paid for by [committee name]," unless otherwise noted in the chart below.